IMPORTANCE OF THE 2020 CENSUS

 The results determine congressional representation and federal funding for states and communities, including Orange County.
 Every year, more than $675 billion goes toward hospitals, fire departments, schools, roads, housing programs, emergencies and natural disasters from information collected by the census.

-By April 1, 2020, Orange County households will receive an invitation to participate in the 2020 Census and residents will have three options to respond – online, phone or by mail.
+As of April 1, 2020, Orange County households should have received an invitation to participate in the 2020 Census and residents will have three options to respond – online, phone or by mail.
 Residents are required by law to participate in the 2020 count.
 All responses are confidential.

 The United States Census Bureau is making it easier than ever before for people to respond to the Census.